barkisnet/barkis/cmd/barkisdebug/README.md

 ## Txs

-Pass in a hex/base64 tx and get back the full JSON
+Pass in a hex/base64 tx and get back the full JSON:

 ```
 barkisdebug tx <hex or base64 transaction>